Logo

 3. Take photos of the scene and collect as much evidence as possible.

-4. Look around for people who saw the crash.
+4. Look around for witnesses who saw the crash.
 Write down their names and phone numbers.
 They could provide witness statements and confirm what happened.

 5. Seek immediate medical treatment.
 Don’t wait to go to a hospital or doctor, especially if your injury is severe.
-If your doctor recommends a treatment plan, you should follow it.
-You mustn’t allow too much time between appointments or make a habit of skipping appointments.
-Insurance companies look at something like that as evidence that you weren’t injured or it’s not serious enough to require medical attention.
+Insurance companies may look at not seeking medical treatment as evidence that you weren’t injured or it’s not serious enough to require medical attention.

 6. Maintain records of everything.
 Every time your doctor prescribes medication, you receive a medical bill, or the insurance company sends you a letter, keep a copy.
 Every document associated with your case is proof of what happened to you.

-7. If you need to get your car repaired, bring it to a repair shop for an estimate of the damage.
+7. Bring your vehicle to a repair shop for an estimate of the damage.

 8. Hire a Dallas truck accident attorney to represent you in your case.

-Evidence is of the utmost importance.
+Evidence is of the utmost importance in a truck accident claim.
 If law enforcement shows up at the accident scene, they are legally obligated to complete a crash report and submit it to the Texas Department of Transportation.
 We will obtain and review a copy to determine their findings and who they believe was at fault.

 Other crucial information we can find in the report includes: